Skip to content

 Document storage is keeping files accessible for current use.
 Electronic archiving is the structured retention of inactive records for legal, regulatory or historical purposes, with guaranteed integrity, audit trails and defined retention periods.
 The distinction matters legally: only a compliant archive provides evidentiary value.

-How long must UK businesses keep invoices?
+How long must Canadian businesses keep invoices?

 What happens to archived records when an archiving vendor is terminated?